annaformaniuk/3d_visualization/README.md

 # 3d_visualization

-Implementation 2.5D and 3D visualization of data with matplotlib.
+Implementation of 2.5D and 3D visualization of data with Matplotlib.

 ## Requirements